 Customizer Engraver CP-V3 product review – wood burning

 In this blog I will be doing a product review of the Customizer Engraver CP-V3 by Culiau.
 I will share with you some different applications I thought of for using the engraver.
 The applications fall into two general categories: practical and decorative.
 The practical applications are situations that I experience on a semi-regular basis.
 Decorative applications, on the other hand, are unique projects that I probably wouldn’t do very often.
-I will share a number of applications from both categories with you in this blog.
+Much to my surprise, I ended up with a number of both practical and decorative application that I will share with you in this blog.

 Note that I won’t be covering the decorative projects in great detail.
 After all, this is a product review not a how to blog.
 If you would like more information about a particular project, then leave a comment and let me know.
 If there is enough interest, I will make a tutorial about it.